Deprescribing: Evidence base

-The Product Information provided by drug companies provides much information on how to start medications and what to expect when using it, though provides very little information on when and how to stop medications.
-Research in to deprescribing is accumulating, with two papers showing a rapid acceleration in the use of the word since 2015.
+The product information provided by drug companies provides much information on how to start medications and what to expect when using them.
+However, it provides little information on when and how to stop medications.
+Research into deprescribing is accumulating, with two papers showing a rapid acceleration in using the word since 2015.

+In people with multiple long-term conditions and polypharmacy, deprescribing represents a complex challenge as clinical guidelines are usually developed for single conditions.
+In these cases, tools and guidelines like the Beers Criteria and STOPP/START could be used safely by clinicians, but not all patients might benefit from stopping their medication.
+There is a need for clarity about how much clinicians can do beyond the guidelines and the responsibility they need to take could help them prescribing and deprescribing for complex cases.
+Further factors that can help clinicians tailor their decisions to the individual are: access to detailed data on the people in their care (including their backgrounds and personal medical goals), discussing plans to stop a medicine already when it is first prescribed, and a good relationship that involves mutual trust and regular discussions on progress.
+Furthermore, longer appointments for prescribing and deprescribing would allow time to explain the process, explore related concerns, and support making the right decisions.

+A review analysed way to improve deprescribing in primary care.
+It concluded that clearly defined roles and responsibilities, with good communication between multidisciplinary team members, and pharmacists integrated within teams could aid deprescribing.
+Routine discussions about deprescribing when prescribing, with medication reviews tailored to patients' needs and preferences could also help.
+Patients and informal carers should be involved in decisions, and trusted relationships should be built up with professionals allowing continuity of care.
+Clinicians would also benefit from training and education on deprescribing.

 Risks

 It is possible for the patient to develop adverse drug withdrawal events (ADWE).
-These symptoms may be related to the original reason why the medication was prescribed, to withdrawal symptoms or to underlying diseases that have been masked by medications.
+These symptoms may be related to the original reason why the medication was prescribed, to withdrawal symptoms or to underlying diseases that medications have masked.
 For some medications, ADWEs can generally be minimized or avoided by tapering the dose slowly and carefully monitoring for symptoms.
-Prescribers should be aware of which medications usually require tapering (such as corticosteroids and benzodiazepines), and which can be safely stopped suddenly (such as antibiotics and nonsteroidal anti-inflammatory drugs).
+Prescribers should be aware of which medications usually require tapering (such as corticosteroids and benzodiazepines) and which can be safely stopped suddenly (such as antibiotics and nonsteroidal anti-inflammatory drugs).

 Monitoring

 Deprescribing requires detailed follow-up and monitoring, not unlike the attention required when starting a new medication.
-It is recommended that prescribers frequently monitor "relevant signs, symptom, laboratory or diagnostic tests that were the original indications for starting the medication" as well as for potential withdrawal effects.
-The recommended schedule for monitoring during deprescribing is at two-weekly intervals.
+It is recommended that prescribers frequently monitor "relevant signs, symptom, laboratory or diagnostic tests that were the original indications for starting the medication," as well as for potential withdrawal effects.
+The recommended schedule for monitoring during deprescribing is at two-week intervals.